 - Water and Marine Resources Branch (DPIPWE) - administers marine farming and wild fisheries; jointly manages marine reserves

 - Parks and Wildlife Service – jointly manages marine reserves

-The government’s supportive role is implemented principally through the Department of Climate Change and Energy Efficiency.
-This department has established the Caring for our Coasts policy, which comprises the National Coastal Risk Assessment, Community Coast Care Program and the Great Barrier Reef Rescue Plan.
+The government’s supportive role includes implementation of the Caring for our Coasts policy, which comprises the National Coastal Risk Assessment, Community Coast Care Program and the Great Barrier Reef Rescue Plan.

 A Coasts and Climate Change Council was founded in 2009 to report to the Minister on coastal issues.
 The Council delivered its first report in December 2011, advising that a coordinated effort needed to be led by the Federal government in order to effectively manage climate risks.